 About Data Destruction

 With the use of increasingly sophisticated encryption, an attacker wishing to gain access to an organization’s sensitive information is forced to look outside the system itself for that information.
 One avenue of attack is the recovery of supposedly deleted data from media.
 Residual data may allow unauthorized individuals to reconstruct data and thereby gain access to sensitive information.
 Sanitization can be used to thwart this attack by ensuring that deleted data cannot be easily recovered.
+To learn more, fill out the form at the bottom of this page and a Sunnking representative will contact you.

 Hard Drive Shredding